dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 ![Function responding to correct user input](result_function3.png)

-Now that you know the basics like variables, loops, and functions, you’re ready to dive deeper into the world of Python.
+Now that you know the basics like variables, loops, and functions, you're ready to dive deeper into the world of Python.
 Happy coding!

 ---